Mike Lowry: Governor of Washington (1993–1997)

-Lowry was elected governor in 1992 and served for a single term (to date, he is the last governor of Washington state to serve only one term).
+Lowry was elected governor in 1992 and served a single term (to date, he is the last governor of Washington state to serve only one term).
 His principal policy initiative was a statewide system of health insurance with premiums based on ability to pay.
 He chose not to run for reelection due to a sexual harassment scandal in which his deputy press secretary, Susanne Albright, accused him of making inappropriate remarks and fondling her.
 He was an unsuccessful candidate for Commissioner of Public Lands in 2000, and was later active in building affordable housing for Washington's migrant farm workers.